Crugudar/Homework-Unit-1/README.md

 If you want an example, we have included the files *wrongParty.csv* (which contains two characters with invalid stats) and *party.csv*.

+** Note that there is no character limit using this method

 ### Introduce your characters manually
 If you don't want to import a file, you will be asked how many members will be in your party (between 1 and 9).
 Next, you will be able to choose the class (warrior or wizard), and the rest of the stats.
 Again, the limits will be the same as previously explained.